 50 seeds $2.00

-Salvia officinalis is a beautiful perennial in the flower garden.
-The blue-green leaves have a pebbly texture, and the tall wands of lavender flowers appear in early summer.
-The tubular flowers attract hummingbirds.
+Salvia officinalis is beautiful in the flower garden.
+The blue-green leaves have a pebbly texture, and the tall wands of lavender flowers appear in early summer, attracting hummingbirds.
+It's shown here with Geum 'Mrs. Bradshaw'.
 Salvia officinalis is also known as Broadleaf Sage, Common Sage, Garden Sage, and Kitchen Sage.
 Deer resistant.
 Hardy in zones 4-9.

 Sowing Salvia officinalis Seeds

-Start seeds indoors 6-8 weeks before the last frost date.
+Start sage seeds indoors 6-8 weeks before the last frost date.
 Or sow outdoors after the last frost.
-Barely cover with soil.
+Barely cover the seeds with soil.
 Full sun.
-Spacing 24".